 Industries & Professions /

 Becoming a lobbyist requires years of experience in other government and related positions.
 To prepare for a government job, take courses in history, social studies, and civics to learn about the structure of local, state, and federal government.
-English and composition classes will help you develop your communication skills.
+English, speech, and composition classes will help you develop your communication skills.
 Work on the student council or become an officer for a school club.
 Taking journalism courses and working on the school newspaper will prepare you for the public relations aspect of lobbying.
 As a reporter you will research current issues, meet with policymakers, and write articles.